 By Andrew Osmond.

-In the run-up to the cinema release of Mamoru Hosoda’s eagerly awaited Mirai on 2nd November (subtitled) and 4th November 4 (dubbed), I interviewed Hosoda himself about his new film.
+In the run-up to the UK cinema release of Mamoru Hosoda’s eagerly awaited Mirai in 2018, I interviewed Hosoda himself about his new film.
 Mirai revolves around the adventures of Kun, a four year-old boy in Japan, who magically encounters family members from the past and future.

 Hosoda’s past acclaimed films include The Girl Who Leapt Through Time, Summer Wars and Wolf Children, and we touch on these in the interview as well.